danielbodnar/discourse.d/tools/dockerfile-generator/variables.md

 Everything should be configurable and generic.

 Use bun as the node js runtime, package manager, and bash shell environment.

-Use citty, consola, magicast, and c12 to prompt the user for configuration values, then save them to "./docker.config.ts" with c12 and magicast.
+Use citty, consola, and c12, unjs/defu to prompt the user for configuration values, then save them to "./docker.config.ts" with c12 and magicast.
 Use Zod and zod-to-json-schema to create a zod-object per configuration section above.
 Use Consola to prompt the user for values, and those Zod schemas to determine defaults, prompt types (multi select, string, int, etc), and zod's ".describe()" key to determine the text to display to the user while promoting them for a configuration value.

-The very this script should do is prompt the user for a docker image or a docker container or a Dockerfile and then attempt to extract and infer as many of these values from the container image, Dockerfile, or docker container.

-This CLI should also provide an option for using ollama.js,  llamaindexts, or '@anthropic-ai/sdk' and 'claude3-5-sonnet-latest' to generate the actual Dockerfile by using the Zod schemas as a tool calling input schema.
+This CLI should also provide an option for using ollama.js, with llamaindexts or langgraphjs (or '@anthropic-ai/sdk' and 'claude3-5-sonnet-latest') to generate the actual Dockerfile by using the Zod schemas as a tool calling input schema, and pass the existing configuration values to Claude's API.

-Use archlinux as a default container example.
+Use `bitnami/discourse:3.2.2` as an example container to get started.

-Now, follow these steps to create the Bun shell script:

 1. Set up the Bun shell script environment:
-   - Create a new file named `dockerfile-generator.ts`
+   - Create a new file named `create-containerfile.ts`
    - At the top of the file, add the shebang line: `#!/usr/bin/env bun`

 2. Import and configure the necessary libraries: